thoughtpolice/minibsdiff/README.md

 of compression, it practically defeats the purpose of using it in the first place!

-Not having compression by default is still a feature - it keeps it simple and portable, and you can layer it in however you want because the source is small and easy to hack.
-But this should be noted because, realistically, you'll always want to compress it at one point or another in the Real World.
+Not having compression by default is still a feature, though - it keeps the library simple and portable, and you can layer it in however you want because the source is small and easy to hack.
+But this should be noted because, realistically, you'll **always** want to compress it at one point or another in the Real World.

 ## Building the example program.